-The SOC 2 framework is based on five “Trust Services Categories” to determine an organization’s ability to protect customer’s data.
-Those categories are:
+The SOC 2 framework is based on five “Trust Services Criteria”, developed by the American Institute of Certified Public Accountants (AICPA).
+Those criteria are:

 - Processing integrity

-These principles help an auditor determine whether an organization is SOC 2 compliant.
-Not every principle is relevant to every SOC 2 audit; an organization only selects those principles that matter to the data you store and process.
+The principles help an auditor determine whether an organization is SOC 2 compliant.
+Not every principle needs to be included in every SOC 2 audit; an organization only selects those principles that are relevant to the data you store and process.
 For example, if your business doesn’t handle personally identifiable information, you can omit the privacy principle from your audit.

 Why Do I Need SOC 2 Compliance?